mpflynnx/beginning-c-plus-plus-programming/docs/section5.md

 using namespace std;
 ```

-Use only the objects declared from the std(standard) namespace.
+Use only the objects used from the std(standard) namespace.
 ```c
 #include <iostream>